hmaldonadovilla/community-kitchen/SetupInstructions.md

    - `groupId`: destination line-item group ID (must exist in the same form definition).
    - `lookupField`: column from the data source used to match the selected value.
 Defaults to the first column or the data source `mapping.value`.
    - `dataField`: column that contains a JSON array/object describing the rows to add (e.g., `Ingredients` = `[{"ING":"Carrots","QTY":"2","UNIT":"kg"}]`).
    - `lineItemMapping`: map of line-item field ids → keys/paths in each JSON entry.
 Dot notation is supported for nested objects.
+     - Prefix a path with `$row.` to copy values from the originating line-item row (the row whose fields triggered the effect).
+Example: `"lineItemMapping": { "ING": "ING", "QTY": "QTY", "UNIT": "UNIT", "RECIPE": "$row.RECIPE" }` copies the row’s `RECIPE` field into each generated ingredient line so you can keep track of the source dish; add that field to `aggregateBy` if you need separate buckets per recipe.
    - `aggregateBy`: non-numeric fields used to build a dedupe key.
 Identical values across these fields are merged into a single row.
    - `aggregateNumericFields`: numeric fields that should be summed when aggregation occurs.
 All line-item fields typed as NUMBER are automatically included.
    - `scaleNumericFields`: optional explicit list of fields whose numeric values should be multiplied by the scale factor.
 If omitted, it reuses `aggregateNumericFields`, then NUMBER fields.